iterative/dvc.org/content/docs/use-cases/fast-data-storage-layer.md

 </details>

-## Example: Shared Development Server
+## Example: Shared development server

 Some teams prefer using a single shared machine to run their experiments.
 This allows better resource utilization (quick transfers, central storage, GPU access, etc.) in a simple way.
 Each person can work in separate
-<abbr>workspaces</abbr> as usual, and DVC will handle the data linking.
+<abbr>workspaces</abbr>, and DVC will handle the data linking.

 ⚙️ Start by configuring a [shared cache].

 [shared cache]: /doc/user-guide/how-to/share-a-dvc-cache

+> ⚠️ It's not recommended to share a single workspace among users, as it may
+> produce file permission issues.

 Let's say you are cleaning up raw data for later stages: